mkdecisiondev/devdocs/tools/code-editor.md

 ### Configuration

 1. indentation: tabs
+1. line endings: Unix (linefeed, `\n`)
 1. file encoding: utf-8
-1. line endings: Unix (linefeed, `\n`)
 1. insert final newline: yes (ensure all files end with a blank line)
-1. trim trailing newlines: yes (ensure all files end with a single blank line, no more)
+1. trim final newlines: yes (ensure all files end with a single blank line, no more)
 1. trim trailing whitespace: yes (ensure all lines end with a non-whitespace character)

 You can press `Ctrl + ,` to open User Settings and paste the following in the right pane: